mltomlins0n/QANotes/PegaNotes.md

 Edit validate rules run when the user exits a field if the harness rule is configured to support client-side validation.
 Otherwise, edit validate rules are run when the user submits a form.

+<a name="declare"></a>
+## Declare Expressions

+Declare expressions compute a value based on an expression and are automatically triggered based on backward or forward chaining.
+They consist of a **target** property, **source** properties and an **expression**.

+- Declarative network - internal data structure that defines the relationship between properties whose value is automatically calculated based on changes to other property values.
+A declare expression in a network can use the target property of another declare expression as its source property.

+- Declarative processing rules - allow configuration of app so that it **automatically updates property values** such as total order amount. e.g. when laptops are ordered by a user, the system multiplies the price of one laptop by the quantity to calculate total order amount.
+The updates only occur when triggered in the application defined using the trigger event.
+It monitors changes to the value and runs a computation to apply changes when it does.
+Used when rules need to be executed all the time, when the input data is changed or the result of the rule is used.

+- Procedural processing rules - depends upon rules, such as data transforms, activities to instruct the application when to look for a trigger event. **Only changes data when the user submits a form**.
+To make the changes visible to the users as they enter values, you must configure sections to use the data transform to refresh the fields.
+Use at well defined intervals or have a control to fire off the expression